MarcHoutreille/ASBL-Feriadart/README.md

 all of them are redirected to http://feriadart.art/

 The site was created for a non-profit art promoting association located in Brussels.
 It was made by WebDev students under the Umbrella of BeCode (campus Bruxelles).
 The challenge was to create a website for a real client.
-This partical project created in group started from scratch.
+This particular project created in group started from scratch.